RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab07.md

 # Improve simple-maven task

-So, now that we know how we can improve the task, let's make our first reusable and production-quality Tekton task.
+Now that we know how we can improve the task, let's make our first reusable and production-quality Tekton task.
 At each step of the way, we will make an incremental change and validate that the change did not break the task by running it with a TaskRun.
 Whenever we're done changing the Task, we will then update our pipeline with our latest version of the Task invocation

 ## Parametrize Maven goals

 Since our goal is to make this task as re-usable as possible (so that we can call it with different parameters from a pipeline), we want to be able to pass in more than one goal to be executed by Maven.

-When we talk about task parameters (the same applies to Pipeline parameters), Tekton is pretty simple - everythign is either a String or an array of Strings.
+When we talk about task parameters (the same applies to Pipeline parameters), Tekton is pretty simple - everything is either a String or an array of Strings.
 Now, since we want to pass multiple goals to Maven, we will use an array.
 Additionally, since we want our Maven task to be as simple as possible to use, we will give this parameter a default value that is meaningful and simple - if you call Maven without passing a goals parameter, we would want Maven to execute the `package` goal.

 With that, this is what our task would look like:
 ```yaml